SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 **Details**

-Open docassemble  and select “Profle”from the drop down menu
+Open docassemble  and select “Profle”from the drop down menu.

 ![Open your profile from the sign-in dropdown menu in the top right](./assets/da_dropdown_profile.png)

 Tap “Other Settings” and then “GitHub integration” from the drop down menu.

 ![Navigate to GitHub the integrations page](./assets/da_settings_github_integration.png)

 Tap “Configure”.

 ![Tap 'Configure' on the GitHub integrations page](./assets/da_settings_github_integration.png)

 Tap to authorize your docassemble server on GitHub.
 It will restart the server.

 ![Authorize docassemble](./assets/da_github_authorize.png)

 Once the server is done you can return to the Playground using the menu under your email address.

 ![Return to Playground from GitHub integrations](./assets/da_dropdown_github_to_playground.png)